Choose a college

 Wednesday, March 26, 1 p.m.
 MT – "English Women and the British Empire in the Early 20th Century"

-Course Mentor Jennifer Lauren will discuss the role English women played in the British Empire in the early 20th century, exploring both how they participated in its propagation and maintenance and how they were simultaneously inscribed by the Empire as markers of the English nation and of its perceived racial purity.
+Course Instructor Jennifer Lauren will discuss the role English women played in the British Empire in the early 20th century, exploring both how they participated in its propagation and maintenance and how they were simultaneously inscribed by the Empire as markers of the English nation and of its perceived racial purity.
 This presentation will address how novelists Virginia Woolf, Rebecca West, and Sylvia Townsend Warner embed these ideas in their novels.

 Thursday, March 27, 3 p.m.
 MT – "Teaching Women's History"